Galatians Chapter Four

 Galatians 4:15 & 16

-What has happened to all your joy?
-I can testify that, if you could have done so, you would have torn out your eyes and given them to me.
-Have I now become your enemy by telling you the truth?
+So what has become of the joy you felt?
+For I bear you witness that had it been possible, you would have gouged out your eyes and given them to me.
+Have I now become your enemy because I tell you the truth?

 The Galatians had loved Paul so much that they would have even been willing to give him their eyes but that has changed.
 Paul asks them a question to get them to see how ridiculous their behavior is now.
 Because he loved them enough to tell them the truth, they turned on him.
 In our world today, it is much the same way in that many will just go along with whatever in order to keep the peace.
 They will say that they are doing so out of love but we must ask ourselves if that really is love or is love warning someone about a dangerous condition.
 Paul's love for the Galatians required him to tell them that they were turning back to be enslaved again by the law.
 Are we ready to share the truth with people that we say we love?
 That is the question that we must each answer in our minds but we must also remember that our answer has eternal consequences for ourselves as well as them.